Mathematics without LaTeX

 - jupyter can use MathJax out of the box.

 MathJax v2 is slow and heavy but powerful.
 The complete rewrite for the version 3 series looks more nimble but is currently missing stuff I use on this blog, specifically, Automatic Line Breaking, which will not arrive soon.
-Also, because the recommended invocation has changed it is not necessarily seamless to upgrade between them and many platforms do not in practice support v3 yet.
+Also, because the recommended invocation has changed it isn’t necessarily seamless to upgrade between versions, and many platforms don’t in practice support v3 yet.

-🤓pro tip: There are browser extensions to automatically inject LaTeX math rendering to websites, e.g. TeX All the Things (source).
+🤓pro tip: There are browser extensions to automatically inject LaTeX math rendering into websites, e.g. TeX All the Things (source).

 2 KaTeX